 Are you trying to sell more items from your online store?
 Increase online donations to your organization?
 Get more people to register for your event?

-There are email marketing metrics that can tell you how successful your emails are at helping you reach those goals, and those are the metrics you should focus on.
+There are email marketing KPIs that can tell you how successful your emails are at helping you reach those goals, and those are the metrics you should focus on.

 Read on for how to measure your email marketing success to determine if your emails are driving real results for your business or nonprofit.